akelii/itucsdb1611/docs/user/member2.rst

-6. After a succesful register, you direct to login page.
+6. After a successful register, you direct to login page.
 Enjoy with Academic Freelance!

 .. figure:: member2/6-login.png
       :scale: 50 %